crazyyy/wp-framework/wordpress/wp-content/plugins/wp-optimize/readme.txt

 = Isn't it better to use a dedicated caching plugin to cache my site? =

 We've built WP-Optimize around the most advanced and powerful caching technology.
-Our tests and feedback from real-world users show that the caching feature alone can make your site faster than any other cache plugin. <a href="https://ps.w.org/wp-optimize/assets/screenshot-1.png?rev=2125386">See these speed test results.</a>
+Our caching tests and feedback from real-world users show that the caching feature alone can make your site faster than any other cache plugin or optimization. <a href="https://ps.w.org/wp-optimize/assets/screenshot-1.png?rev=2125386">See these speed test results.</a>

 = Is optimizing my database safe? =
 Yes; optimizing does not involve any "tricks" or poking around in dangerous ways.
-It involves running routine clean-up operations using well-defined, common MySQL commands.
-Nevertheless, we always recommend backups, which cover every possibility; not just database malfunctions, but hackers, human errors, etc. We recommend <a href="https://wordpress.org/plugins/updraftplus/">UpdraftPlus</a>.
+It involves running routine clean-up operations using well-defined, common MySQL commands. <strong>Nevertheless, we always recommend backups</strong>, which cover every possibility; not just database malfunctions, but hackers, human errors, etc. We recommend <a href="https://wordpress.org/plugins/updraftplus/">UpdraftPlus</a>.

 = What savings can I expect to make? =
 This is a "how long is string?" sort of question.
 It depends completely on your site - how big it is, how many users interact on it, how long it has been running, and when you last optimised it.
 However, the savings and speed-ups can be substantial; it is always worth making sure that your database is optimised.